Last Update: May 16, 2025

 The XTERRA TRX5500 Treadmill has 15 levels of incline but only a 7.75” step-up height for a lower overall height.

-The XTERRA TRX5500 Treadmill won our Best Incline Treadmill Under $2000 award, but it has plenty of more features to brag about.
-First, its incline does have a total of 15 levels.
-This is competitive with the other treadmills on this list, but its minimal deck height means you won’t be quite as tall at the top as you would on the others.
+The XTERRA TRX5500 Treadmill has 15 incline levels, but its minimal deck height means you won’t be quite as elevated compared to other treadmills.
 This is important for users with lower ceilings or who worry they might need to step off of their treadmills.
 The XTERRA TRX5500 is great for users with low mobility.
 The treadmill is also very stable while inclining, which should further reassure walkers and runners.

-The TRX5500’s 3.25 HP motor will support walking and some running.
+The 3.25 HP motor will support walking and some running.
 The deck is 20” x 60” and is firm, comparable to Sole treadmills.
-It has a sturdy console, reinforced by a steel crossbar between the two steel uprights.
+It has a sturdy console reinforced by a steel crossbar between the two steel uprights.
 It can support a maximum user weight of 350 lbs.
-The treadmill weighs 223 lbs, but uses four transport wheels for easy, tilt-free relocation.
+The treadmill weighs 223 lbs but uses four transport wheels for easy, tilt-free relocation.
 A lifetime warranty covers the frame and motor for a build you can trust.

-The XTERRA TRX5500 has a wide range of content on its 10” touchscreen.
-There are built-in interval workouts with pre-programmed speed and incline settings.
+The 10” touchscreen has built-in interval workouts with pre-programmed speed and incline settings.
 Bluetooth allows you to connect to fitness apps like Zwift and Kinomap for even more training.
 If you prefer to multitask while on the treadmill, you can binge-watch your favorite shows or movies on Netflix or a few other third-party apps built into the screen!
 Perhaps most importantly, the TRX5500 does not lock its spiffy smart features behind a premium paywall.

 + PROS